 MSB453 Digital Fabrication for Society

 This course provides an overview of creative design and social responsibility for students.
 The course is designed based on the various fab lab (KAIST Idea Factory) activities.
-Fab lab is a facility enabling invention by proving access to tools for digital fabrication.
+Fab lab is a facility enabling invention by providing access to tools for digital fabrication.
 This course offers hands-on experience to develop products and services for solving a societal problem.
 Students will be more creative and more responsible for their society after taking this course.

 MSB458 Web Technology and Business Strategy